 - Via Periscope: live streaming (integrated and owned by Twitter)

-For video added directly to Twitter, they host clips from 1 and up to 80 seconds long.
-Once you’ve added the file from your local storage, the system enables you to edit the lenght to your preference.
+For videos added directly to Twitter, they host clips from 1 and up to 80 seconds long.
+Once you've added the file from your local storage, the system enables you to edit the length to your preference.

-However, it’s worth to explore Vine and Periscope’s potential (both listed here) in connection with Twitter, to seize the exposure and awareness possibilitites in such a huge platform of users.
+However, it's worth exploring Vine and Periscope's potential (both listed here) in connection with Twitter to seize the exposure and awareness possibilities in such a huge platform of users.

-If you’re not using Twitter for video sharing, might be the right time to start.
+If you're not using Twitter for video sharing, it might be the right time to start.

 Those were the 30 best websites that you and every filmmaker should know about.
-Whether you want to improve your skills, grab inspiration, be up to date with industry developments, get complementary resources to add production value, or showcase your work to the world, this list’s got you covered.
+Whether you want to improve your skills, grab inspiration, be up-to-date with industry developments, get complimentary resources to add production value or showcase your work to the world, this list's got you covered.